john-cd/rust_howto/bk/src/categories/mathematics/linear_algebra.md

 nalgebra{{hi:nalgebra}}

 General-purpose linear algebra library with transformations and statically-sized or dynamically-sized matrices.
-However it supports only vectors (1d) and matrices (2d) and not higher-dimensional tensors.
+However it supports only [vectors][p-vectors] (1d) and matrices (2d) and not higher-dimensional tensors.

 ndarray{{hi:ndarray}}